- Off road parking

 - Washing machine

 A traditional end-terrace holiday cottage just two minutes' walk from the centre of the delightful seaside resort of Aberdovey.
 This Aberdovey cottage has been decorated and furnished to a high standard in a vintage seaside theme throughout and is a welcoming, cosy holiday home.
 This Aberdovey cottage is situated just a two minute walk from Aberdovey's renowned four mile long sandy beach and the wonderful estuary; ideal for swimming, watersports and exhilarating walks.
 Aberdovey also has numerous shops, tea rooms and restaurants, as well as an excellent 18 hole links golf course.
 Further afield from this Aberdovey cottage is King Arthur's Labyrinth near Machynlleth, the Centre for Alternative Technology (CAT), the Cader Idris mountain range and the local Talyllyn Railway.
 A welcoming Aberdovey cottage, ideal for a traditional seaside holiday or simply a romantic break at any time of the year.
-Note: This property is next door to Ref.
-30784, together they sleep 9.

 Three bedrooms: 2 x double, 1 x single.
 Bathroom with extra long bath, shower over, basin and WC.
 Ground floor basin and WC.
 Fitted kitchen.
 Sitting room with dining area and electric log burner-effect fire.